How To Style Faux Stems In Your Home: Making Faux Stems Look Realistic

 I have even found great faux stems at Walmart, and many of my friends have recommended shopping on Amazon for flowers!

 These real touch tulips seem to be all the rage right now, and I totally understand why.
 They look so real!
 I’ve purchased some in the past at Marshall’s, but I’ll link them so you can grab some for yourself!
+There are so many retailers that carry beautiful, life-life faux flowers and stems.

 Well I hope this post on how to style faux stems to look real was helpful, friends!
 How do you guys make your faux stems look more realistic?
 I’d love to know in the comments below!